 13. Forgive Others

 When we hold a grudge, we are the ones that feel the anger.
-The person whom we are angry with is probably merrily going about their business completely oblivious to your feelings.
-Don’t allow others to have this power over you.
-They have may have caused you grief in the past, try not to allow that grief to continue – it only affects you, not them.
-Find a way to forgive – they are not worthy of your time.
-Lighten the emotional load and you will improve your mood and help you to overcome depression.
+The person whom we are angry with is probably completely oblivious to your feelings.
+Don’t allow others to have this power over you if you want to learn how to stop being sad.
+They may have caused you grief in the past, but try not to allow that grief to continue.

 Depression can make you want to hide away from the world and disappear.
-It’s okay to take some time out but give yourself a time limit and then do something productive to improve your mood.
-Depression can be well managed (I know this from personal experience) and there can be a wonderful life beyond depression.
-Hang in there and keep the faith.
+It’s okay to take some time to be alone and re-center, but give yourself a time limit and then do something productive to improve your mood.
+Depression can be well managed, and there can be a wonderful life beyond depression.

-Although the above suggestions can be effective, depression that perseveres should be investigated further and seeing a Doctor to chat over any symptoms is a step in the right direction.
+Keep in mind that although the above suggestions can be effective, depression that perseveres should be investigated further, and seeing a doctor to talk about any symptoms and get medical advice is a step in the right direction.